isztan/scaffold/README.md

 Document Object Maker - Create your DOM from data, not strings.

-* Create complex DOM structures easily and efficiently
+* Create complex DOM structures easily and efficiently without writing HTML
 * Keep handles to ID'd, referenced, named, classed, and labeled elements
 * Allow serialization of existing DOM